How to Work Out with a Weighted Vest

-What Exactly Is a Weighted Vest for Workouts?
+What Exactly Is a Weighted Workout Vest?

 Weighted vests are exactly what they sound like: Workout vests with small weights in them.
 "Most vests sit over the shoulders, chest, back, and core, like a vest you would wear under a suit or a life vest for swimming," says Astrid Swan, a celebrity trainer in Los Angeles.
 (Astrid knows a thing or two about weight training, BTW.
 She shared these six weighted abs exercises for a strong, sculpted core.)

-The Benefits of Exercising with a Weighted Vest
+The Benefits of Weighted Vest Workouts

-Because weighted vests literally force you to carry extra weight on your body, they make any activity-from walking to running to pull-ups-a lot harder.
+Because weighted vests literally force you to carry extra weight on your body, they make any activity — from walking to running to pull-ups — a lot harder.
 Since you're moving more weight, you'll need to exert more effort to perform any exercise or activity compared to using just your body, says Swan.
 This can help improve your cardio capacity, muscular endurance, and overall strength, she says.
 (BTW, here's the difference between muscular endurance and strength.)
 Using a weighted vest is like exercising while holding dumbbells, but those dumbbells are dispersed across your torso in a piece of clothing.

 Also, if you're deconditioned or out of shape, simply wearing a weighted vest while walking can be a way to increase calorie burn without cranking up the intensity too much.
 Researchers at the University of New Mexico asked untrained adult women to walk on a flat treadmill at 2.5 while wearing a vest weighing about 15 percent of their body weight.
 Women wearing the weighted vest burned about 12 percent more calories compared with the women who were not wearing a vest, according to the study, which was conducted for the American Council on Exercise.
+One older study from the University of Iowa in Iowa City also found that people who wore a vest that was about 20 percent of their body weight burned 14 percent more calories.
+Translation: a 140-pound woman might burn about 30 more calories on a 45-minute walk.

 "You'll also improve your cardiovascular endurance from carrying the extra weight while working out," says Swan.
 Wearing a vest will make cardio feel more challenging-and when you train without the vest, you'll be faster and more conditioned, she explains.
 In fact, runners who warmed up by doing strides (in this case, 10-second sprints) while wearing a weighted vest showed improvements in speed and performance during a treadmill test immediately after, according to a study published in the Journal of Science and Medicine in Sport.